ThingSet/thingset.github.io/docs/2b_text_mode.md

     ?output
     :85 Content. {"Bat_V":14.2,"Bat_A":5.13,"Ambient_degC":22}

-**Example 3:** List all sub-nodes of output path as an array
+**Example 3:** List all sub-objects of output path as an array

     ?output/
     :85 Content. ["Bat_V","Bat_A","Ambient_degC"]

-**Example 4:** Retrieve single data node "Bat_V"
+**Example 4:** Retrieve single data object "Bat_V"

     ?output ["Bat_V"]
     :85 Content.
 [14.2]

 ## Update data

-Requests to overwrite the value of a data node.
+Requests to overwrite the value of a data object.

 Data of category conf will be written into persistent memory, so it is not allowed to change settings periodically.
 Only data of category input can be changed regularly.